Palmerston North ratepayers could face $1000 annual bill for new sewage treatment system

 Some Palmerston North ratepayers RNZ spoke to did not know about the levy they were facing in coming years, and talk of it was met with a loud chorus of boos at a ratepayers’ public meeting this week.

-Victoria University school of government senior lecturer Dr Julia Talbot-Jones said New Zealand was facing infrastructure problems after years of politicians and councillors not wanting to tell people to pay now to benefit the future.
+A senior lecturer in the Victoria University of Wellington’s school of government, Dr Julia Talbot-Jones, said New Zealand was facing infrastructure problems after years of politicians and councillors not wanting to tell people to pay now to benefit the future.

 “The cost of repair and replacement has been estimated at up to $185 billion in the next 30 years and the main issue is that water infrastructure represents the classic inter-generational problem.